systemslab/popper-paper/paper/paper.md

 ### Sharing Source Code

-Version-control systems give authors, reviewers and readers access to the same code base [@brown_how_2014] but the availability of source code does not guarantee reproducibility [@collberg_repeatability_2015]; code may not compile, and even it does, results may differ due to differences from other components in the software stack.
+Version-control systems give authors, reviewers and readers access to the same code base but the availability of source code does not guarantee reproducibility [@collberg_repeatability_2015]; code may not compile, and even it does, results may differ due to differences from other components in the software stack.
 While sharing source code is beneficial, it leaves readers with the daunting task of recompiling, reconfiguring, deploying and re-executing an experiment.
 Things like compilation flags, experiment parameters and results are fundamental contextual information for re-executing an experiment.

 ### Experiment Repositories

-An alternative to sharing source code is experiment repositories [@stodden_researchcompendiaorg_2015 ; @stodden_runmycodeorg_2012 ;
+An alternative to sharing source code is experiment repositories [@stodden_researchcompendiaorg_2015 ; @roure_designing_2007].
-@roure_designing_2007].
 These allow researchers to upload artifacts associated with a paper, such as input data sets.
 Similar to code repositories, one of the main problems is the lack of automation and structure for the artifacts.
 The availability of the artifacts does not guarantee the reproduction of results since a significant amount of manual work needs to be done after these have been downloaded.
 Additionally, large data dependencies cannot be uploaded since there is usually a limit on the artifact file size.

 ### Virtual Machines

-![A generic experimentation workflow typically followed by researchers in projects with a computational component.
-Some of the reasons to iterate (backwards-going arrows) are: fixing a bug in the code of a system, changing a parameter of an experiment or running the same experiment on a new workload or compute platform.
-Although not usually done, in some cases researchers keep a chronological record on how experiments evolve over time (the analogy of the lab notebook in experimental sciences). ](figures/exp_wflow.png){#fig:exp_workflow}

 A Virtual Machine (VM) can be used to partially address the limitations of only sharing source code.
-However, in the case of systems research where the performance is the subject of study, the overheads in terms of performance (the hypervisor "tax") and management (creating, storing and transferring) can be high and, in some cases, they cannot be accounted for easily [@clark_xen_2004 ;
+However, in the case of systems research where the performance is the subject of study, the overheads in terms of performance (the hypervisor "tax") and management (creating, storing and transferring) can be high and, in some cases, they cannot be accounted for easily [@clark_xen_2004].
-@klimeck_nanohuborg_2008].
 In scenarios where OS-level virtualization is a viable alternative, it can be used instead of hardware-level virtualization [@jimenez_role_2015].

 ### Experiment Packing

-Experiment packing entails tracing an experiment at runtime to capture all its dependencies and generating a package that can be shared with others [@chirigati_reprozip_2016 ; @guo_burrito_2012 ;
-@pham_sharing_2015 ; @davison_sumatra_2014].
-Experiment packing is an
-automated way of creating a virtual machine or environment and thus suffers from the same limitations: external dependencies such as large datasets cannot be packaged; the experiment is a black-box without contextual information (e.g. history of modifications) that is hard to introspect, making difficult to build upon existing work; and packaging does not explicitly capture validation criteria.
+Experiment packing entails tracing an experiment at runtime to capture all its dependencies and generating a package that can be shared with others [@chirigati_reprozip_2016 ; @davison_sumatra_2014].
+Experiment packing is an automated way of creating a virtual machine or environment and thus suffers from the same limitations: external dependencies such as large datasets cannot be packaged; the experiment is a black-box without contextual information (e.g. history of modifications) that is hard to introspect, making difficult to build upon existing work; and packaging does not explicitly capture validation criteria.

 ### Data Analysis Ad-hoc Approaches